TickTeam/guide-tt/android_app/6_how_to_lock_the_app.md

 2.Tap the gear-shaped icon in the upper right hand corner.

-3.Tap “Security & Data” to enable Lock.
+3.Tap “Security & Data” to enable Pattern Lock.

 4.Draw an unlock pattern twice to set a lock for TickTick.